How to Do an SEO Audit?

 • track your website’s performance in the organic search.

-Check Website Indexing and Scanning Data Using Google Search Console
+Check Website Indexing and Crawling Data from Google Search Console

 To check if your website is being indexed by search engines, use Google Search Console.
 Thanks to it, you’ll be able to determine which pages are indexed, as well as verify the speed of indexing, and uncover any potential indexing issues.
 If your page is big, it’ll be easier to analyze the scanning using server logs, however, it’s a very complex topic for a separate article, so we won’t dwell on that today.